Get the latest, first

 Some recommendations for worker node configuration files include:

-• CIS 4.1.1: Restrict the kubelet service file permissions to 600 or more for allowing only administrators to retain edit privileges.
+• CIS 4.1.1: Restrict the kubelet service file permissions to 600 or more to allow only administrators to retain edit privileges.

 • CIS 4.1.2: Set the kubelet service file’s ownership to root:root for maintaining the file’s integrity.